encryptededdy/resources/exercises/exercises5_eddy.md

 1. "_BGP is arguably the **most important** of all the Internet protocols (the only other contender would be the IP protocol ...)_" [KR-423]: What important role does it serve?

+    Allow for routing of data between ASes.

 2. How are BGP messages sent?
 Who/what sends BGP messages?
 (ASs or routers?
 Protocol?)

+    Sent by boundary/gateway routers of ASes.
+Sent over TCP.

 3. Contrast BGP **gateway** routers and **internal** routers?
 (If BGP is an **inter**-AS protocol, why mention internal routers?)

+    BGP gateway routers need to tell internal routers which traffic to forward to them, so that they can pass the traffic onto other ASes.
+This is done using internal BGP.

 4. What kind of "addresses" appear in BGP forwarding tables?

+    ??
+IP?
+IP Subnets?

 5. What is a BGP **route**?

+    A route between ASes (where ASes are the nodes)

 6. Explain the `NEXT_HOP` attribute.
 What is the `NEXT_HOP` if the destination subnet is contained in the current AS?

+    Tells the reciever the specific router in the next AS to forwards the traffic to. ???

 7. Explain the `AS_PATH` **attribute**.
 Why store the entire path?
 Isn't it good enough to know the next hop and destination?

+    Prevents loops, pick the shortest `AS_PATH`

 8. What is **hot potato routing**?
 (Is it an alternative to OSPF shortest-path routing?)

+    No, hot-potato routing is used to determine the internal boundary router to forward the traffic to (to pass on to other ASes).
+The actual internal path still uses OSPF.

 9. Explain the BGP **route selection algorithm**.
 What is the `LOCAL_PREF` attribute?
 Why does Step 2 come before Step 3?

+    `LOCAL_PREF` is the administrator-defined preference for certain routes. ?? what is step 2/3??

 10. Describe the **routing policy** typically adopted by commercial ISPs (in the absence of negotiated agreements).

+    Only route traffic through my (ISP) network if it's sent by or destined for my customers.

 11. What is a **dual/multi-homed** ISP?
 Why is BGP-style routing policy particularly relevant in this case?

+    Attatched to two or more ASes.
+We need routing policy to stop traffic between these two or more ASes from being routed *through* us.

 12. How does BGP's **path vector** routing compare with DV- and LS routing?

+    The stored path can prevent issues like infinite loops.
+Different from LS because not all costs of all links are known to all ASes (well, links have no cost data passed around).

 13. Why are different protocols used for **inter-AS** and **intra-AS** routing?

+    Inter-AS: Policy is important, to prevent routes we don't want etc.

+    Intra-AS: (Usually) Performance is the most important.

 ---